How Many Cm Is 14 Mm

 Understanding the Metric System

 The metric system is a decimal system of measurement based on powers of 10.
-This makes conversions between units straightforward and easy to understand.
+And this makes conversions between units straightforward and easy to understand.
 The base unit of length in the metric system is the meter (m).
-Other common units of length include:

 • Kilometer (km): 1 km = 1000 m